mtumilowicz/zio2-fiber-workshop/README.txt

     ```
     * If the fiber already succeeded with its value when interrupted, then ZIO returns an instance of Exit.Success[A], an Exit.Failure[Cause.Interrupt] otherwise
     * Unlike interrupting a thread, interrupting a fiber is an easy operation.
 In fact, the creation of a new Fiber is very lightweight.
 It doesn’t require the creation of complex structures in memory, as for threads.
 Interrupting a fiber simply tells the Executor that the fiber must not be scheduled anymore.
+    * Interrupting a fiber says that we do not need this fiber to do its work anymore and it can immediately stop execution without returning a result
+    * If the fiber has already completed execution by the time it is interrupted the returned value will be the result of the fiber.
+Otherwise it will be a failure with Cause.Interrupt.
+    * We can interrupt a Thread by calling Thread.interrupt but this is a very “hard” way to stop a thread’s execution.
+When we interrupt a thread we have no guarantee that any finalizers associated with logic currently being executed by that thread will be run, so we could leave the system in an inconsistent state where we have opened a file but not closed it, or we have debited one bank
+      account without crediting another.
+        * In contrast, interrupting a fiber in ZIO causes any finalizers associated with that fiber to be run.
+    * Second, interruption in ZIO is much more efficient than interruption in thread based models because fibers themselves are so much more lightweight.
+        * A thread is quite expensive to create, relatively speaking, so even if we can interrupt a thread we have to be quite careful in doing so because we are destroying this valuable resource
+        * In contrast fibers are very cheap to create, so we can create many fibers to do our work and interrupt them when they aren’t needed anymore.
+        * Interruption just tells the ZIO runtime that there is no more work to do on this fiber.
 * Finally, unlike threads, we can attach finalizers to a fiber.
     * A finalizer will close all the resources used by the effect.
     * The ZIO library guarantees that if an effect begins execution, its finalizers will always be run, whether the effect succeeds with a value, fails with an error, or is interrupted.